 How to Contact a Probate Examiner Regarding Probate Notes

-After reviewing the probate notes on the website, you may contact the probate examiner by calling the clerk's office at 951.777.3147 and request to speak with an examiner.
-You can also email a probate examiner.
+After reviewing the probate notes on the website, you may email a probate examiner.
 (Email is checked daily and you should receive a response within 24 hours.)

-However, keep in mind the examiner my only speak with you regarding procedure.
+However, keep in mind the examiner my only answer procedural questions.
 Examiners may not give legal advice or advise you how to handle your matter.

 If you are filing a petition for sterilization under Probate Code § 1950 regarding an individual with a developmental disability, you may obtain a list of physicians as identified under Probate Code § 1955 by contacting the Inland Regional Center as follows: